Paultree/dcs-tech-test/README.md

 # Future Goals

-- add in a modify feature which allows user to update certain information about existing employees.
+- Make app responsive to phone screens
+- Refactor code to make it more testable and understandable.
-- add in test suites for front end and back end.
+- Add in more test files to test rendering in other components in front end.
+- Add in more tests for backend.

 # Change Logs